Estherem1/DSA_DATAANALYSIS_PROJECT/README.md

 - How are products distributed across price ranges and rating levels?
 - How many products have fewer than 1,000 reviews?
 ---
+### Data Analysis
+This is where we include some basics lines of code or queries or even some of the DAX expressions used during your analysis